Version: 2022.3

 Support for embedded platforms such as Embedded Linux and QNX is available for a wide variety of chipsets as part of the Premium Runtimes.
 This includes support for Linux on ARM based chipsets and additional APIs for Android Automotive.

-Recommended system requirements for Unity on embedded systems:
+The following table lists the recommended system requirements for Unity on embedded systems.

 Android (Automotive) system requirements are the same as Android under Mobile.